• Skip to primary navigation

 3. Change the form of the word

 You can also define the word if you can’t think of a synonym.
 So for our example above about travelling, you could say ‘people going from place to place’.
-This is obviously much longer than a simply synonym, but it is much easier sometimes to write about something in simple language than think of one complicated word.
+This is obviously much longer than a simple synonym, but it is much easier sometimes to write about something in simple language than think of one complicated word.

 Summary